Nekane Aramburu

-Nekane Aramburu Gil (San Sebastian, second half of 20th century) is a Spanish art historian with an extensive international career, who has worked as a cultural manager, museologist and curator since the 1990s.
+Nekane Aramburu Gil (San Sebastian, 1965) is a Spanish art historian with an extensive international career, who has worked as a cultural manager, museologist and curator since the 1990s.
 She was selected by competition as director of the Es Baluard museum (Palma de Mallorca Island) in February 2013, following the recommendations of the Code of Good Practice in Museums and Art Centers in Spain, a position she held for six years.
 Since that date Es Baluard has been an organic and dynamic museum; its collections, activities and educational models were rearranged giving rise to an active cultural complex.